-- Women feel guilty and like a burden to their partner, and ask their husbands to leave them.
+- Women feel guilty and like a burden to their partners, and ask their husbands to leave them.

 My wife and I belong to the latter.
 M sufferers from endometriosis and fibromyalgia.
 Both illnesses impact her mental health.

-But why within chronic illness like fibromyalgia divorce rate is higher than other conditions?
+But why within chronic illnesses like fibromyalgia divorce rate is higher than in other conditions?